open-stage/blender-dmx-web/content/docs/Setup.md

 You can enable increased level of logging via this menu.
 Normally, `Errors` are displayed.
-By choosing `Warning`, `Info` or even `Debug` you get more and more details in the console.
-If you experience issues, it is good to start Blender from a console to see what the logging output shows and set increased level of logging.
+By choosing `Warning`, `Info` or even `Debug` you get more and more details in the terminal.
+If you experience issues, it is good to start Blender from a terminal to see what the logging output shows and set increased level of logging.

 By selecting the highest level of logging (`Debug`) and setting the Log filter,